-- is a cumulative credential, meaning it contains a student's record of academic achievement up until the date they leave school.
-This could be between the end of Year 10 up until and including some results from Year 12. - records completed Stage 5 (Year 10) and Preliminary Stage 6 (Year 11) courses and grades, HSC (Year 12) results, and where applicable participation in any uncompleted Preliminary Stage 6 courses or HSC courses. - is useful to students leaving school prior to the HSC because they can show it to potential employers or places of further learning.
-The RoSA is also available to students who, from 2020, have not demonstrated the HSC minimum standard to receive their HSC' (NESA 2019). - THS will determine RoSA grades based on school assessment results and moderate these against NESA course performance descriptors and in consultation across faculties and school support units. - THS students are to apply directly to NESA for ROSA documentation.
+• is a cumulative credential, meaning it contains a student's record of academic achievement up until the date they leave school.
+This could be between the end of Year 10 up until and including some results from Year 12.

+- records completed Stage 5 (Year 10) and Preliminary Stage 6 (Year 11) courses and grades, HSC (Year 12) results, and where applicable participation in any uncompleted Preliminary Stage 6 courses or HSC courses. - is useful to students leaving school prior to the HSC because they can show it to potential employers or places of further learning.
+The RoSA is also available to students who, from 2020, have not demonstrated the HSC minimum standard to receive their HSC' (NESA 2019). - THS will determine RoSA grades based on school assessment results and moderate these against NESA Course Performance Descriptors (Year 11) and the Common Grade Scale (Year 10) and in consultation across faculties and school support units.
+Where required, and at the discretion of Head Teachers and Senior Executive, further consultation regarding the determination of a student's RoSA grade may occur. - THS students are to apply directly to NESA for ROSA documentation.